Mottman Building: History

-The original occupant of the Mottman Building was Gallewski Kaufman, one of the state's most prominent dry goods men in the later 19th century.
+The original occupant of the Mottman Building was the dry goods store of Gallewski Kaufman, one of the state's most prominent mercantile men in the later 19th century.
 With partner Ferdinand Toklas they ran Olympia's (and reportedly Southwest Washington's) largest dry goods house, the New York Cash Store.
 Toklas, who had strong retail connections in New York, was also a partner in Toklas & Singerman (The San Francisco Store), Seattle's largest dry goods house at the time dating back to the early 1870s.
 With Kaufman and his children, Toklas would later open a branch stores in Spokane (The Great Eastern Store) and Aberdeen and build that city's first brick building in 1891.
 In Olympia, Toklas and Kaufman opened their original store at the southeast corner of Capitol Way S and 4th Ave E but they soon outgrew the space and in 1888, Toklas' son Nathan, recently returned from running their Spokane store, convinced them to have their own building constructed, eventually choosing the opposite corner of the intersection.
 They coordinated with Samuel Williams to build a large two-story building on his prominent corner lot previously occupied by Williams' family home and hardware store.
 The Williams house was moved off of the lot and ground was broken in May 1888 and the building was mostly completed by November by contractor J.W.
 Roberts.
 They christened the building the Olympic Block, after the city but it was still commonly referred to as the Williams Block.
 Italianate in design with cast-iron details and a galvanized iron cornice, manufactured locally, the new building would be fully occupied by the dry goods store.
 A unique feature of the original building was a detached 2-story brick lavatory, that was accessed by a Skyway from the second story.
 An unadorned 1-story brick building directly to the north was built by Williams in tandem with the Olympic to fill the lot between it and the brick Olympic Hardware Company building.
 The total cost of the two buildings at the time was $18,000 (roughly $493,000 in 2020).